felixn/stalwart-website/content/en/smtp/settings/overview.md

 ## Value types

-In the Stalwart SMTP configuration file, settings may expect values in the form of strings, integers, sizes, booleans, IP addresses, durations, rates, or arrays that contain any of these types.
+In the Stalwart SMTP configuration file, settings may expect values in the form of strings, integers, sizes, booleans, IP addresses, durations, rates, lookup paths, or arrays that contain any of these types.

 ### Strings